kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Martial Arts**: This represents your knowledge and capability with unarmed combat styles.

-**Martial Knowledge**: This is your knowledge of how to use your spirit for greater power.
+**Spirit Knowledge**: This is your knowledge of how to use your spirit for greater power.

 **Spirit Arts**: This represents your ability to use spiritual energy in physical ways.
 Ki, Chakra, and Ki Techniques are also included under Spirit Arts.